-Sakaiminato City, located at the tip of Yumigahama Peninsula, is the city whose area is about 28 square kilometers.
-Since early days, Sakaiminato has grown with its fine natural port, to which the opposite Shimane Peninsula has been a protection against rough waves of Japan Sea and the monsoons.
-The city is complete with infrastructures such as harbor, airport and railroad.
-As a key trade point in the era of Japan Sea Rim and a Japan's major fishery base well known for its landing of large quantity of fish, Sakaiminato is on its way to become a city of international fishery and trade.
+Sakaiminato city, located at the tip of Yumigahama peninsula, is a city whose area is about 28 square kilometers.
+Since early days, Sakaiminato has grown with its fine natural port, and has been protected from monsoons and the rough waves of the Japan Sea by the Shimane Peninsula in the neighboring prefecture.
+The city is complete with infrastructures such as its own harbor, airport and railroad.
+As a key point of trade within the Japan Sea Rim area, and as one of Japan's major fishery bases renowned for its large catches of fish, Sakaiminato is on its way to becoming a city of international fishery and trade.

-Saurel and macherel are major species of fishes which are caught and landed on by groups of circular net fishing boats.
+Saurel and mackerel are major species of fish caught by groups of circular nets on fishing boats

-Sakaiminato shares over 60% of all red snow crabs that land on Japan.
+Sakaiminato accounts for over 60% of the catch of all red snow crabs in Japan

 Calling for Information

-Tourism Section, Trading and Tourism Div., Industry Environment Dept., Sakaiminato City
+Commerce and Tourism Section, Industry Dept., Sakaiminato City